top of page

 How It All Started

-Brief: We set out to modernize frontline support—replacing outdated internal systems with a streamlined platform for call center and retail employees, while rethinking in-store digital touchpoints for today’s connected customer.
+The brief was to modernize frontline support by replacing outdated internal systems with a streamlined platform for call center and retail employees, while also rethinking in-store digital touchpoints for today’s connected customer.
+The objective was to simplify workflows, reduce resolution times, and boost employee confidence—while defining a clearer, more cohesive digital role across both assisted and self-serve retail experiences.

 A Closer Look at the Problem